vitercik/vitercik.github.io/teaching.md

 - *International Conference on Machine Learning (ICML) 2018*

 # Teaching
+- **CMU 15-300: Research and Innovation in Computer Science**
+Teaching Assistant for Jonathan Aldrich and Bogdan Vasilescu
+Fall 2020

 - **CMU 10-701: Introduction to Machine Learning**
 Teaching Assistant for Ziv Bar-Joseph and Barnabás Póczos
 Fall 2017